loomio/loomio-docs/guides/src/facilitators_guide/commencing/index.md

 People's expression does not occur in a vaccuum, but in the context of who they are.
 A multi-faceted view of someone’s identity is an essential aspect of interpreting their contributions.

-{{%expert_advice "../rich_200.png"%}}
 > We start many of our meetings with everyone “checking in” before we get to the agenda.
 These check-ins are focused not on your work tasks, but on how you’re doing as a human being.
 If you’re going through a rough patch at home, or you’re sick, or you have exciting positive news, understanding your state of mind will help the entire group have the right context to interpret how you’re communicating. — Richard Bartlett
-{{%/expert_advice%}}

 On Loomio